Chapter 0:

 The karaoke machine refused to shut up.

-At eleven in the evening, its tinny speakers were still belting out the same heartbreak ballad on an endless loop—an overdramatic wail about shattered love that felt a little too on‑the‑nose for the three girls slumped across the faux-leather couch like survivors of a romantic shipwreck.
+At eleven in the evening, its tinny speakers looped the same overwrought heartbreak ballad until the notes felt like a personal insult.
+The three of them were draped across the faux-leather couch like survivors of a romantic shipwreck, each in a different stage of emotional dehydration.

-“I should’ve noticed sooner,” she muttered, her voice a dry rasp.
-“His emoji usage changed.
+“I should’ve noticed sooner,” she muttered, her voice a dry, rhythmic rasp.
+“His syntax shifted.
 He never uses the yellow heart unless he’s lying.”

 Across from her, Erika lay sprawled in a nest of empty snack wrappers.
-She didn't move, save for the slow, mournful crinkle of a potato chip bag she was clutching like a security blanket.
-She held a crumpled sheet of paper to her chest, the official city seal visible through the grease stains.
+She didn't move, save for the slow, mournful crinkle-pop of a potato chip bag she was clutching like a security blanket.
+Pressed to her chest was a crumpled sheet of paper; even through the grease stains, the official city seal was visible.

 “It wasn’t even a real restraining order,” Erika groaned into the upholstery.

-She lifted the paper and inhaled deeply—too deeply.
+She lifted the paper and inhaled deeply—waaay too deeply.

 “Just a ‘formal warning.’
-Who calls the police over a little scent sampling?
+Who calls the police over a little scent-sampling?
 He smelled like aqua bergamot and dark temptation.
-I just wanted a reference point.”
+I just needed a reference point.”

 Meanwhile, Olivia had draped herself dramatically over the low-slung karaoke table.
-Her cheek was suctioned to the sticky, soda-stained wood, and her limbs dangled with the limp, ragdoll physics of a fallen RPG hero awaiting a revival spell.
-Every few seconds, she blew a weak puff of air at her bangs, but they stayed plastered to her forehead—a cute quirk in her otherwise perfect "tragic heroine" pose.
+Her cheek was suctioned to the sticky, soda-stained wood with a wet thwack, her limbs dangling with the limp, ragdoll physics of a fallen RPG hero awaiting a revival spell.
+Every few seconds, she blew a weak puff of air at her bangs, but they stayed plastered to her forehead—a pathetic "tragic heroine" pose that was failing in real-time.

-“My date fled,” Olivia whispered into the table, her voice vibrating against the wood.
+“My date fled,” Olivia whispered into the wood, her voice thin and theatrical.
 “Full sprint.
+He didn't even look back.
+He just... became a silhouette against the setting sun.
 And then he ghosted me.”

-Olivia lifted her head just enough to pout, the neon pink light of the monitor reflecting in her glassy eyes.
-“I thought all boys liked cosplay.”
+Olivia lifted her head just enough to pout, the neon from the monitor painting her eyes a ridiculous, glowing pink.
+“I thought all boys liked cosplay!
+It's a staple of the genre!”

-“Not when you’re the one stripping them in a public park,” Sera countered flatly.
+“Not when you’re the one stripping them in a public park,” Sera replied, and the line landed with the soft, heavy thud of a verdict.

 Olivia collapsed again with a tragic groan that was lost beneath the karaoke machine’s soaring, final chorus.
 For a moment, none of them spoke.
-The weight of their collective humiliation settled over the room like a heavy, weighted blanket made of lead.
+The weight of their collective humiliation settled over the room like a lead blanket.

 It felt cruelly accurate.